10 Signs Your “Healthy” Pet Is Showing Dog Illness Symptoms

-Panting is a dog’s way of cooling down, but labored breathing, or dyspnea, can be life-threatening.
+Panting is a dog’s way of cooling down, but labored breathing, or dyspnea, can also be one of the dog illness symptoms that indicate hint life-threatening problems.
 Dyspnea can be caused by complications in the nose, throat, lungs, or chest.
 Your dog may not be getting enough oxygen in his bloodstream.
 Difficulty breathing is also a symptom of heartworm disease, which can cause fatal damage to the lungs.
 Luckily, the disease is treatable if detected early enough.
-This is the dog breed most compatible with your zodiac sign.

 Unusual doggie sneezes

 Like humans, dogs sneeze clear nasal discharge when they have allergies.
-However, if the mucus is gray and cloudy, thick and green, or bloody, there’s cause for concern.
+However, if the mucus is gray and cloudy, thick and green, or bloody, those dog illness symptoms are cause for concern.
 Your pet could have a fungal infection or nasal cancer.
 Your vet will likely perform an x-ray or CT scan to confirm the diagnosis.
-Don’t miss these dog adoption photos that will melt your heart.
+Read up on these 53 mistakes every dog owner makes.

 Your dog’s aggression surprises you